ndiamant/blackboxProject/INSTRUCTIONS.md

 * payload file: a text file from whitebox full of unseparated java source files written by BlueJ users.
 Can be indexed into using an index file
 * [plyj](https://github.com/musiKk/plyj): an external python library used to create abstract syntax trees from java files
 * whitebox: the server members of the blackbox project interact with and download payload and index files from.
-* text list: a list of strings where each string is all of the text of one source file from a payload file
+* text list: a list of (string, index) tuples where each string is all of the text of one source file from a payload file

 blackboxProject Structure
 ------